cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ### Player Animation

-For 2D game development, Cocos Creator supports various types of animation, including keyframe animation, Spine, DragonBones and Live2D.
+For 2D game development, Cocos Creator supports various types of animation, including keyframe animation, Spine, DragonBones, and Live2D.

 In this tutorial, the jump animation of the Player is very simple and it is enough to use keyframe animation.